adamdelancey/ms3-tips/README.md

 -   #### First Time Visitor Goals - I want to:

     1. Quickly understand the service being provided by Tips and how I can interact with the service.
-        - *Upon loading the page, the user presented with a short looped video on Stockholm, as well as the simple page slogan of 'Do
+        - *Upon loading the page, the user is presented with a short looped video of Stockholm, as well as the simple page slogan of 'Do
         What the Locals Do.'
 Next, on the Tips landing page, there is a short description which tells the user exactly what the website is about and how they can interact.
 In addition, the dynamic and easy to understand navbar helps the user to interact easily.*

     2. Be able to easily browse the various 'tips' in Stockholm and find something that interests me.
-        - *As you can see below, large icon buttons are presented to user to be able to filter their results immediately into the main categories of eat, drink, in, out and stay.
+        - *As you can see below, large icon buttons are presented to users to be able to filter their results immediately into the main categories of eat, drink, in, out and stay.
 Additionally, there is a search bar to help the user find the desired result*
         <p><img src="documentation/screenshots/filters.jpg"></p>